10up/classifai/wp-hooks-docs/docs/03.feature-configuration/index.md

 # Feature Configuration

 Welcome to the ClassifAI Feature Configuration guide.
-This section provides detailed configuration instructions for all available features in ClassifAI.
+This section provides detailed configuration instructions for all available Features in ClassifAI.
+Note the docs here show how to configure a Provider individually for a specific Feature.
+The recommended approach is to configured Providers once globally and then re-use them for each Feature.
+More details on how this can be configured can be found in the [Provider Configuration](/docs/02.provider-configuration/index.md) section.

 ## Language Processing Features